linYDTHU/Resolving_copycat_problems_via_residual_prediction/README.md

 # Resolving Copycat Problems in Visual Imitation Learning via Residual Action Prediction

 This is the code of the paper [Resolving Copycat Problems in Visual Imitation Learning via Residual Action Prediction](https://arxiv.org/abs/2207.09705).
-You can use this repo to reproduce the results of BCSO (behavioral cloning with single observation), BCOH (behavioral cloning with observation history) and our method.
+You can use this repo to reproduce the results of our method in CARLA.

 ## Environment

 ### Requirements

 - Hardware: A computer with a dedicated GPU capable of running Unreal Engine.
-- OS: Ubuntu also compatible with CARLA (16.04)
+- OS: Ubuntu also compatible with CARLA

 ### Installation

 To run the code, we provide a conda environment requirements file.
-Start by cloning the requirement on some folder and then, to install, just run:
+Start by cloning the requirement on the same folder and then, to install, just run:

 ```
 conda env create -f requirements.yaml